rails/rails/guides/source/classic_to_zeitwerk_howto.md

 If your application uses `Concerns` as namespace, you have two options:

-1. Remove the `Concerns` namespace from those classes and modules and update client code.
+1. Remove the `Concerns` namespace from those classes and modules and update the client code.
 2. Leave things as they are by removing `app/models/concerns` from the autoload paths:

   ```ruby